 As the public became aware of the two competing movies, a ridiculous game began between the two studios trying to convince the other that their picture would be completed first.
 FOX announced in ads that they had completed filming Volcano on October 17, but in actuality filming had been ongoing in front of green screens for at least two weeks after that announcement.
 Universal then issued a press release claiming they completed filming on November 6.
 Volcano was then dated for February 28, 1997 and Universal scheduled Dante’s Peak for the following weekend on March 7.

 In December 1996, Universal paid six-figures for full page ads in 12 publications, including the New York Times, LA Times, USA Today, Time, Entertainment Weekly and Newsweek, which announced that Dante’s Peak would be released on February 7, 1997.
 The new date made it impossible for FOX to push Volcano forward, as not only would the vfx not be ready in time, but the studio was locked into the January 31 date for the re-release of Star Wars.
 Universal won the year long scheduling war and Volcano was moved to April 25.

-Volcano went far over budget and its price tag was reported at $100 million.
+The budget for Volcano was reported at $100 million after huge cost overages.
 FOX gave the movie an event sized marketing blitz to sell this brainless nonsense to the masses and it was expected that Volcano would outperform the disappointing box office numbers from Dante’s Peak.
 Romy & Michele’s High School Reunion was positioned as inexpensive counter-programming that weekend and reviews were mixed.